 Sample-based filtering: Machine learning algorithms are trained to detect new emails as spam or not based on training data extracted from sample mails.
 These sample emails are from legitimate and spam emails.

 Adaptive email spam filtering: Here, spam emails are made into groups.
 Each group is represented by a token or emblematic text.
 These groups of representative texts are made up of words, phrases, and even meaningless strings.
 Incoming email is compared to these tokens or representative text and classified into spam or not-spam.

-These are some of the ways that machine learning approaches are used to resolve the problem of spam.
+These are some ways that machine learning approaches are used to resolve the spam problem.
 The promising aspect of using AI is that we can expect the algorithms to adapt and improve over time, ensuring that individual and legitimate business concerns over email security are met.